Remembering the Guitar and Blues of Muddy Waters

 Although some sources suggest he was born on April 4, 1913, Waters once cited 1915 as his birth year.
 The bluesman was born in Rolling Fork, MS, and named McKinley Morganfield at birth.
 However, Della Grant, his grandmother, called him “Muddy” because he played in the mud as a boy.
 His childhood friends would soon nickname him “Water” before he became “Waters” years later.
 Although his father, Ollie Morganfield, was a constant feature at local blues events, much of Waters’ musical influence was from Delta musicians like Robert Nighthawk, Son House, and Robert Johnson.

 Waters didn’t quite know his mother, Bertha Jones, who died a while after his birth.
 It is his grandmother who raised him in Clarksdale, Mississippi.
 Waters may have worked in cotton plantations from time to time, but he also sang and played the harmonica.
 He later picked up the guitar and began performing at parties.
-Waters even operated a joke house at some point.
+Waters even operated a juke house at some point.

 The Story Behind Muddy Waters Songs and Documentary